itascaconsulting/cam/README.md

 but a malicious person could interfere with the system.
 The data file that runs the cases is publicly readable, but the results are not publicly readable.
-A more restrictive security model in which the client computer need to know the keys could be implemented.
+A more restrictive security model in which the client computer needs to know the keys could be implemented.